From reading, writing, and arithmetic, social and emotional learning (SEL) can be woven into nearly any subject.

 Smithsonian Folk Ways Recordings Music can be a fun way for students to explore other cultures and customs.
 By learning about different musical traditions, students learn to accept differences in others and celebrate diversity.
 Check out this wonderful resource that includes lesson plans for a range of age groups, and have fun exploring music from around the world.

 Incorporating SEL activities in classrooms and afterschool programs can make lessons more engaging and help students find deeper meaning in core subject areas.
 At the same time, students learn the critical social and emotional skills needed to succeed in school and in life.
-To learn even more strategies for incorporating SEL into instruction, contact our experts today.
+To get started with SEL assessment and strategies from Aperture Education, contact us through the form below.